AckeeCZ/lokse/packages/lokse/README.md

 <!-- usagestop -->
 ## 🔑 Authentication

-THe last version of Google Spreadsheets API requires us to be authenticated to allow fetching spreadsheet data.
+The last version of Google Spreadsheets API requires us to be authenticated to allow fetching spreadsheet data.

 There are two options for authentication: Service Account or API key.
 For each of these options we have to define some values as environment variables.